 Born in 1968, he grew up in Ajusco, to the south of Mexico City, where his parents, like other migrants, took up reputedly uninhabitable sites, chaotic landscapes that they colonised with precarious and pragmatic ‘autoconstructed’ housing that is functionally and aesthetically extremely singular, and which by chance and by necessity they never stopped transforming.

-Many of my works are evidence of my will to confront at once two or more radically different economic systems through bricollage [sic] or assemblage, making hybrid marriages and bizarre mixtures of materials and techniques&.a reproduction of the diverse dynamics involved, regarding the economic and social environment as a sort of scaffolding through/on which I do my moves.
+Inspired by the continual construction site of his family home, Abraham Cruzvillegas’s installations relay this experimental vitality wherein ingenuity and improvisation equate to activism: “A lot of my work demonstrates my urge to confront two or more different economic systems at the same time, through DIY, construction, provoking hybrid marriages and odd mixtures of materials and techniques.
+A reproduction of the diverse dynamics involved, using the economic and social environment as a kind of scaffolding that I can move around on.”

 At Le Grand Café contemporary art centre in Saint-Nazaire, Abraham Cruzvillegas is presenting for the first time in a French institution a part of a project that he has been pursuing for several years: a group of installations, books and songs, and also a theatre piece and films, a number of works that the artist has brought together under the generic title Autoconstrucción.
 The exhibition shows some of the facets, enriched by a new commission, of this rich and tentacular body of work that replays in multiple forms the same desire—to apprehend identity as an indefinite construction, as metamorphosis and instability.